pingidentity/pingdirectory-go-client/configurationapi/docs/AddUncachedEntryCriteriaRequest.md

 ### NewAddUncachedEntryCriteriaRequest

-`func NewAddUncachedEntryCriteriaRequest(criteriaName string, schemas []EnumthirdPartyUncachedEntryCriteriaSchemaUrn, enabled bool, accessTimeThreshold string, filter string, filterIdentifiesUncachedEntries bool, scriptClass string, extensionClass string, ) *AddUncachedEntryCriteriaRequest`
+`func NewAddUncachedEntryCriteriaRequest(criteriaName string, schemas []EnumthirdPartyUncachedEntryCriteriaSchemaUrn, enabled bool, accessTimeThreshold string, filter string, scriptClass string, extensionClass string, ) *AddUncachedEntryCriteriaRequest`

 NewAddUncachedEntryCriteriaRequest instantiates a new AddUncachedEntryCriteriaRequest object This constructor will assign default values to properties that have it defined,